open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```

 Next, create a docker container that exposes an HTTP API for obtaining CPU usage information.
-You would:
+Normally you would:
-* Author a Dockerfile to hold the container definition, for example ~/hzn/ms/cpu/Dockerfile.
+* Author a Dockerfile to hold the container definition, for example `~/hzn/ms/cpu/Dockerfile`.
-* Author a shell script that will run when the container starts, for example ~/hzn/ms/cpu/start.sh.
+* Author a shell script that will run when the container starts, for example `~/hzn/ms/cpu/start.sh`.
-* Author the shell script that runs when the TCP listener gets a message, for example ~/hzn/ms/cpu/service.sh.
+* Author code that runs when the TCP listener gets a message, for example `~/hzn/ms/cpu/service.sh`.
-* Author a Makefile that will build and test this container on your development machine, for example ~/hzn/ms/cpu/Makefile.
+* Author a Makefile that will build and test this container on your development machine, for example `~/hzn/ms/cpu/Makefile`.
-The makefile is kept as simple as possible for the purposes of illustration.
-Later in this guide, you will see how to create something more complex.

 To accelerate development, use these prebuilt files:
 ```bash